liviucotfas/ASE.Multimedia/Labs/04. Graphics.2D - Raster/Raster Graphics.md

 2. Also try the sample on your mobile phone.
 Add a shortcut to the application on the homescreen of your phone as shown in the following image.
 Launch the application using the shortcut.

     ![](media/android-add-to-home-screen.jpg)
 2. Download the `Code Examples.zip` archive.
-We'll be doing all our coding work in a directory called `canvas-image-editor-work`.
+We'll be doing all our coding work in a directory called `canvas-image-editor-dev`.
 The directory called `canvas-image-editor-final` contains the final version of the application.
 3. Add an `html` file called `index.html` and add the code included below.
     ```html
     <!DOCTYPE html>